shaile09/Projects/README.md

 ### Machine Learning Model

 The project team is planning to use a linear regression model to determine if the rating for the new resturants will be good or bad.
-The data for rating is continous and we belive that we could use a linear regression model to determine if it will be good or bad.
+The data for star rating is continous and we belive that we could use a linear regression model to determine if it will be good or bad.
-Good rating = ratings >= 4
+Good star rating = ratings >= 4
-Bad rating = ratings <= 3
+Bad star rating = ratings <= 3

 ### Technology to be used